 Commissioning pest and building inspections before putting your property up for sale can:

-• Potentially adding value to your home by ensuring it’s in good shape before it goes on the market
+• Potentially add value to your home by ensuring it’s in good shape before it goes on the market.

 • Provide peace of mind for you, and potential buyers.

-The cost of a combined pest and building inspection can vary depending on where you live.
+The cost of a combined building and pest inspection can vary depending on where you live.
 While these inspections aren’t a necessary cost for everyone looking to sell a property, they can help the process run a little more smoothly.

 7. Lender fees